rhayes777/PyAutoFit/docs/overview/multi_level.rst

 Multi-level Models
 ------------------

-A **graphical model** is a network of model components, where the graph expresses the conditional dependence between different parameters and model-components in the model.
-Using hierarchies of Python classes **PyAutoFit** can construct **graphical models** via the ``Model`` and ``Collection`` objects, and these can be linked together to form one over-arching model.
+A **multi-level model** is a hierarchy of model components, where the different levels express the conditional dependence between different parameters and model-components.
+Using hierarchies of Python classes **PyAutoFit** can construct **multi-level models** via the ``Model`` and ``Collection`` objects, and these can be linked together to form one over-arching model.

-Graphical models are a fairly abstract concept, and so to describe them we are going to introduce a real-world model-fitting example.
+Multi-level models are a fairly abstract concept, and so to describe them we are going to introduce a real-world model-fitting example.
 We will use an example from Astronomy; fitting images of gravitationally lensed galaxies.
 This is the science case that sparked the development of **PyAutoFit** as a spin off of our astronomy software `PyAutoLens <https://github.com/Jammy2211/PyAutoLens>`_.